-- Medicare For All: Sanders spearheaded a sweeping Medicare for All plan, which he introduced in 2017.
+- Medicare for All: Spearheaded a sweeping Medicare for All plan introduced in 2017.

-- Green New Deal: Sanders is a co-sponsor of the bill and has spoken consistently about the severity of climate change.
+- Green New Deal: Co-sponsor and has spoken consistently about the severity of climate change.

-- Taxes: Sanders has long said he supports raising taxes on the wealthiest Americans.
-He recently proposed hiking estate taxes for millionaires and billionaires, including a top rate of 77% for estates over $1 billion.
+- Taxes: Supports raising taxes on the wealthiest Americans.
+Proposed hiking estate taxes for millionaires and billionaires, including a top rate of 77% for estates over $1 billion.

-- Minimum wage: Sanders co-sponsored a bill in April 2017 that would raise the federal minimum wage to $15.
-In September 2018, he introduced the Stop Bad Employers by Zeroing Out Subsidies (Stop BEZOS) Act, which would tax companies for public benefits their workers accessed.
+- Minimum wage: Co-sponsored a bill in April 2017 that would raise the federal minimum wage to $15.
+In September 2018, he introduced the Stop Bad Employers by Zeroing Out Subsidies Act, to tax companies for public benefits their workers accessed.

-- Voting rights: Says felons should be allowed to vote while in prison.
+- Voting rights: Says felons should be allowed to vote from prison.

-- College tuition: He plans to eliminate all $1.6 trillion of student debt and pay for it by raising taxes on Wall Street.
-Public universities, community colleges and trade schools would also become tuition-free.
+- College tuition: Plans to eliminate all $1.6 trillion of student debt and pay for it by raising taxes on Wall Street.
+Public universities, community colleges and trade schools would become tuition-free.

-- Socialism: That he's too far left.
-Or that the party has moved past him and he is no longer the only potential candidate who can carry the "progressive" label.
+- Socialism: That he's too far left or the party has moved past him and he is no longer the only potential candidate who carries the "progressive" label.

-- Campaign staff sexual misconduct: Sanders' 2016 presidential campaign was plagued by patterns of sexism and inappropriate behavior among members.
+- Campaign staff sexual misconduct: Sanders' 2016 presidential campaign was plagued by patterns of sexism and inappropriate behavior.

-- Age: A recent poll found 43 of Iowa's 76 Democratic county party leaders say they want a young candidate to be their nominee for president in 2020.
+- Age: A recent poll found 43 of Iowa's 76 Democratic county leaders say they want a young candidate as their 2020 nominee for president.

-- Lack of loyalty: Despite running for president as a Democrat in 2016, Sanders has always identified as an independent and has said he won't join the party.
+- Lack of loyalty: Despite running for president as a Democrat in 2016, Sanders has long identified as an independent and said he won't join the party.

-- Pragmatism: Many of Sanders' proposals would need high levels of government spending, creating questions about how feasible some of them actually are.
+- Pragmatism: Many of Sanders' proposals would need high levels of government spending, prompting questions about how feasible some actually are.

 1 fun thing: